ais-climber/ais-climber.github.io/_pages/about.md

 Welcome!
 I'm a PhD Candidate in Computer Science at Indiana University, co-supervised by [Larry Moss](https://iulg.sitehost.iu.edu/moss/) and [Saúl Blanco](https://homes.luddy.indiana.edu/sblancor).
 I'm a member of the [IU logic group](https://iulg.sitehost.iu.edu/) and [plwonks](https://wonks.github.io/).

 Note: I'm on the academic job market this year (Fall 2024).
-I'm primarily looking for postdoc positions, but I'm also open to opportunities across academia and industry.
+I am primarily looking for postdoc positions, but more generally I am open to opportunities to do research in academia and industry.

 **Contact:** cckisby (at) gmail.com
 ## Research